What is a lifetime Isa?

-It will also be possible to move money from a lifetime Isa to another type of Isa, however, this will count as a chargeable withdrawal so you will have to pay the 25% penalty.
+It's also possible to move money from a lifetime Isa to another type of Isa.
+However, this counts as an unauthorised withdrawal, meaning you'd have to pay the 25% penalty if you did this.

 Should I use a Help to Buy Isa or a lifetime Isa?

 Help to Buy Isas are no longer available to new applicants, but if you have an existing account you can continue to save (and benefit from the 25% bonus) until December 2030.

 This advice is for people who hold an existing Help to Buy Isa.

 If you want to buy within the next year and haven't opened a lifetime Isa yet, stick with your Help to Buy Isa, as funds can only be withdrawn from a lifetime Isa after 12 months.

 Otherwise, a lifetime Isa might be worth considering, as you can save more money and earn a bigger bonus.

 You’re also not limited by a monthly deposit cap: with the Help to Buy Isa you can only save £200 per month, but with the lifetime Isa you can add cash as a lump sum.

 You can use a lifetime Isa bonus towards a more expensive property.
 With the Help to Buy Isa, you can only buy a house worth up to £250,000 (or £450,000 in London), while the lifetime Isa allows you to buy a home worth up to £450,000 anywhere in the UK.